JirzyKerklaan/JirzyKerklaan/README.md

 💡 Passionate about crafting professional, innovative, and complex solutions

-🎯 Focused on modern web development and scalable applications
+🎯 Focused on modern app development and scalable applications
 <br>

 ### 🚀 About me